 Q. Why lower back pain on the left side during pregnancy?

-During pregnancy, left-sided lower back pain is often caused by the shifting center of gravity due to the growing uterus, which strains the lower back muscles.
+The developing uterus’s shifting center of gravity puts strain on the lower back muscles during pregnancy, which frequently results in left-sided lower back pain.
 Hormonal changes, such as the release of relaxin, can loosen the ligaments and joints, making the lower back more vulnerable to pain.
 Additionally, sciatica may develop as the expanding uterus puts pressure on the sciatic nerve, causing pain to radiate down the left side.
 Proper posture, gentle exercises, and supportive pillows can help alleviate discomfort during pregnancy.

 Conclusion on Lower Left Side Back Pain